housingforall/housingforall.github.io/_pages/talks.md

 **June, 2022**
 Improving residential satisfaction of private tenants in megacities: lessons for policy makers
-*Invited lecture by the Taoyuan Municipal Government's Residential Development Office, Taiwan*
+*Invited lecture by the Taiwan Taoyuan Municipal Government's Residential Development Office, Online*

 **March, 2022**
 Understanding the management practices of private landlords in China